hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 ### 2.18 Scheduled Deletion of Objects ### {#expiring_objects}

-Objects can be scheduled for deletion at a designated time, known as the delete-at time.
+Objects can be scheduled for deletion at a designated time, known as the _delete-at_ time.
-Specify the delete-at time with either the X-Delete-At or X-Delete-After request headers during an object PUT or POST.
+You specify the delete-at time with either the X-Delete-At or X-Delete-After request headers during an object PUT or POST.

 Before the delete-at time, the object behaves normally.
 However, when